aerkalov/ebooklib/samples/06_parse/README.md

 Plugins
 =======

-How to parse EPUB fule.
+How to parse EPUB file.

 ## Start